Traditional Versus Roth 401(k)

 What are You Doing?

-Bud Kasper: As we start to close out this show for this particular week, I want to go back to what we wanted to accomplish today, Dean.
-And that is, what are you doing?
+Bud Kasper: As we start to close out this show for this particular week, I want to go back to what we wanted to accomplish today.
+That is, what are you doing?
 Are you doing a traditional 401(k)?
 Are you doing a Roth 401(k)?
-And if you’re not sure if you’re doing the right thing for yourself in the future, then that means that you should be sitting down with us and letting us have an opportunity to demonstrate a few things to you.
+If you’re not sure if you’re doing the right thing for yourself in the future, then that means that you should be sitting down with us and letting us have an opportunity to demonstrate a few things to you.

 Taxes are a Matter of Fact

-Bud Kasper: Yes.
-Taxes are a matter of fact, but how much of that tax you have to pay is certainly subjective to planning.
-And that’s why we suggest you give us a call.
+Bud Kasper: Taxes are a matter of fact, but how much of that tax you have to pay is certainly subjective to planning.
+That’s why we suggest you give us a call.

-Dean Barber: Right?
-And that’s why I say you got to have a CPA in the same room as the estate planning attorney, as the CFP®, and the risk management expert.
+Dean Barber: Tax planning is also an integral part of financial planning.
+That’s why I say you need to have a CPA in the same room as the estate planning attorney, as the CFP®, and the risk management expert.

 Thanks for joining us on America’s Wealth Management Show.
 I’m Dean Barber, along with Bud Kasper.
 Everybody stay healthy, stay safe.
 We’ll be back with you next week same time, same place.